 - 1) Close the current document and open the document called Tab Leaders.
 The paragraphs in this document each have a tab between the manager names and department names.
-Each tab is lined up with the next available tab stop, which is currently not the same for each paragraph, - 2) Select from Manager Name down to Human Resources as shown in the example to the right. - 3) From the Format menu select Tabs.
-The Tabs dialog box will appear.
+Each tab is lined up with the next available tab stop, which is currently not the same for each paragraph, - 2) Select from Manager Name down to Human Resources as shown in the example to the right. - 3) Select the Page Layout tab in the ribbon and then display the Paragraph format dialog.